The Akwa Ocha Textile

 The culture of purity

-There are also stages for an Anioma man, when he could tie one piece across his shoulder as it is used during some occasions.
+There are also stages for when the Anioma man should tie one piece across his shoulder as it is used during some occasions.
 During burial ceremonies, it is usually a sight to behold the Akwa-Ocha contrasting with the red cap.
-Red in that sense that it is about royalty and valour.
+Red in the sense that it is about royalty and valour.
 You don’t just wake up and start wearing the red cap!

 As young ladies grow up in Anioma, there are certain things expected of them.
-One of such things is the making of Akwa-Ocha just as a young Anioma man growing up too whom certain things are expected of; He is expected to be able to set traps and catch animals, climb palm trees and cut down bunches of palm nuts because these were seen as achievements.
-The women should be able to weave the Akwa-Ocha fabric.
-If she could not weave, she should be able to buy from those who weave, as a gift to her man or husband.
+One of such things is the making of Akwa-Ocha just as a young Anioma man growing up too whom certain things are expected of; he is expected to be able to set traps and catch animals, climb palm trees and cut down bunches of palm nuts because these were seen as achievements.
+The women should be able to weave the Akwa-Ocha fabric too and if she could not weave, she should be able to buy from those who weave as a gift to her man or husband.

 As a treasured item, Akwa-Ocha is among the most important two-dimensional art forms in Nigeria.
-Traditionally it is not everyday clothing material, as it is reserved for special occasions and considered as precious gifts for important visitors.
-With time, Nigeria’s fashion industry has started charting a renaissance of the Akwa-Ocha fabric which has been enumerated here
+Traditionally it is not an everyday clothing material, as it is reserved for special occasions and considered as precious gifts for important visitors.
+Nigeria’s fashion industry started charting a renaissance of the Akwa-Ocha fabric which has seen the fabric featuring beyond cultural looks but now in the corporate and casual space as our team at Bolakoka have expressed here

 Bolatito Puddicombe, Creative Director at Bolakoka Textile Company in Akwa-Ocha fabric as a cultural attire for her birthday shoot.

 We daily intensify our efforts at Bolakoka to increase interests in this revered fabric which subsequently improves demand and keeps the women of Anioma land weaving this fabric in constant production.
-You can purchase Anioma’s original Akwa-Ocha fabric from our shop here
+Gone are the days when you have to wait for long weeks or have to travel to Anioma land to purchase this fabric, we have original and properly woven Akwa Ocha fabric stock readily available for immediate delivery when you shop from us here